Spatika Lingam: Meenakshi Amman Temple, Madurai

-The centuries-old Sphatika Lingam held in this temple has developed cracks and hence a new six inch tall Spatika Lingam with the right specification has been brought from Himalayas.
+The centuries-old Spatika Lingam held in this temple has developed cracks and hence a new six inch tall Spatika Lingam with the right specification has been brought from Himalayas.
 It is learned that this Lingam is worth over Rs.7.5 lakh.
 The new Sphatika Lingam will be the companion (Udaiyavar) to Lord Sundareswarar.
 The existing brass container of the Lingam will be replaced with golden container.
 The new silver consecration base (abhisheka peedam) weighing about 12 kg. is also getting ready for the formal consecration.
 The new Sphatika Lingam is getting consecrated on March 16, 2012.